SacMobile/WhereAmI/README.md

 # WhereAmI
-Demo App for Session 2 of Women Who Code Sacramento
+I recently spoke at the Women Who Code Sacramento Meetup.
+This was the demo app that we worked on in the Beginning iOS Development series.

 This repo contains the master branch + 3 branches.